Actindo-AG/Documentation/DataHub/UserInterface/02b_Settings.md

   Enable this toggle to set the attribute set status to active.
 Disable the toggle to set the status to inactive.
 By default, this toggle is enabled.

 - *Entity Type*
   Click the drop-down list to select the appropriate entity type.
 All available entity types are displayed in the list.
-For detailed information, see [Entity Types List](to_be_completed).
+  [comment]: <> (For detailed information, see [Entity Types List])

 - *Inherit/Copy Values from*
   Click the drop-down list to select whether or not the values for the new attribute set should be inherited or copied from an existing attribute set.
 The following options are available: